 I’ve heard about these camps where you live like the first settlers for a week.
 I think the no bathing or teeth brushing would ruin me, but the gardening and baking bread?
 That I could do!

 My busy and tired life loves the convenience of canned goods and jarred sauces.
 But nothing beats homemade.
-And lately I’ve been carving out a little time on the weekends to make salad dressings, salsa, and this marinara sauce (to go with all the pizza we’ve been eating!)
+And lately I’ve been carving out a little time on the weekends to make salad dressings, salsa, and this marinara sauce (to go with all the pizza dough I’ve been making!)

 I adapted this simple Easy Homemade Marinara Sauce from Mario Batali years ago.
 It only takes 25 minutes, and it’s so good you’ll want to eat it with a spoon.